VinAIResearch/JointIDSF/README.md

 - to use the dataset for research or educational purposes only.
 - to **not** distribute the dataset or part of the dataset in any original or modified form.
 - and to cite our paper above whenever the dataset is employed to help produce published results.

-#### Copyright (c) 2021 VinAI Research

-	THE DATA IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE DATA OR THE USE OR OTHER DEALINGS IN THE DATA.

 ## Installation
 - Python version >= 3.6; PyTorch version >= 1.4.0